 Scott Menville (Robin), Greg Cipes (Beast Boy), Khary Payton (Cyborg), Tara Strong (Raven), Hynden Walch (Starfire), Will Arnett (Slade), Kristen Bell (Jade Wilson), Jimmy Kimmel (Batman), Nicolas Cage (Superman), Greg Davies (Balloon Man), Halsey (Wonder Woman), Lil Yachtry (Green Lantern), Stan Lee (Himself), Wil Wheaton (The Flash), Dave Stone (Challengers of the Unknown).
 Eric Bauza (Aquaman/Stan Lee’s Assistamt), Fred Tatasciore (Jor-el)

 Teen Titans Go!
 (2013- ) is an animated series based on the DC Comics superhero team Teen Titans, who originally appeared on the comic-book page back in 1964.
 Teen Titans Go! was spun off from the previous animated series Teen Titans (2003-6) and employed the same voice cast in the same roles.
-The essential difference between the two was that Teen Titans Go! took nothing seriously and was pitched as a madcap comedy mocking the characters and other DC superheroes, while often breaking the fourth wall.
+The essential difference was that while the first series took itself seriously, Teen Titans Go! took nothing seriously and was pitched as a madcap comedy mocking the characters and other DC superheroes, while often breaking the fourth wall.
 Reception from fans of the original was mixed, nevertheless the series gained its own audience and has been on the air longer and put out three times as many episodes as the original.

-What I did enjoy was when the film started breaking the fourth wall and launching into parodying other DC movies and by extension the whole superhero phenomenon.
+What I did enjoy about Teen Titans Go!
+To the Movies was when the film started breaking the fourth wall and launching into parodying other DC movies and by extension the whole superhero phenomenon.
 There’s the plot about Robin lamenting the fact that nobody has made a movie about him and wanting his to be bigger and full of more special effects.
-There’s a rather funny scene where the Justice League turn up and Superman, Batman and Wonder Woman all cite their own movie appearances and it is noted “There was a Green Lantern movie but we don’t talk about that” – a snide dig at the notorious Ryan Reynolds Green Lantern (2011).
-There’s a rather funny scene poking fun at the much ridiculed “Martha” line from Batman V Superman: Dawn of Justice (2016).
+There’s a rather funny scene where the Justice League turn up and Superman, Batman and Wonder Woman all cite their own movie appearances and it is noted “There was a Green Lantern movie but we don’t talk about that” – a snide dig at the notorious flop of the Ryan Reynolds Green Lantern (2011).
+There’s also a scene poking fun at the much ridiculed “Martha” line from Batman V Superman: Dawn of Justice (2016).
 There’s even a cameo from Stan Lee and jokes about his straying into the wrong superhero universe.

 There are plentiful gags thrown into every corner of the film.
 The Titans travel back in time on tricycles and make complaints “Where are we going to find Libyan terrorist to give us plutonium at this hour?”
 In an effort to copy The Lego Movie (2014)’s Everything is Awesome, they get a song number called Upbeat Inspirational Song About Life.
 There are even gags about them pooping in a prop toilet on a film set.
 It all makes for an appealing silliness.
 And to be frank, superheroes have so overwhelmed movie and tv screens of late that something that takes them less than seriously is a welcome relief.